RomanShtyk/books/architecture/Understanding_distributed_systems.md

 ##### Chapter 8 - Time

 * The simplest possible **logical** clock is a counter, incremented before an operation is executed.
+* A vector clock4 is a logical clock that guarantees that if a logical timestamp is less than another, then the former must have happened-before the latter.

+##### Chapter 9 - Leader Election

+##### Chapter 10 - Replication

+* Consistency models:
+    * Strong consistency;
+    * Sequential consistency;
+    * Eventual consistency.